Ethirix/GTAV-Ragdoll-Mod/README.md

 # Yet Another Ragdoll Mod (YARM)

-Yet another Ragdoll Mod for GTA V that I created because the other Ragdoll mods didn't have the options I wanted or... none at all.
+Yet Another Ragdoll Mod is a GTA V mod that I created because the other Ragdoll mods didn't have the options I wanted or... none at all.
 So here is my take on a the good ol' ragdoll mod.

 ## Requirements